-When you go shopping for a new or used ATV or UTV, be sure that you factor in additional items into your budget such as accessories, upgrades and attachments.
+When you shop for a new or used ATV or UTV, be sure that you factor in additional items such as accessories, upgrades and attachments into your budget.
 UTVs often have more expensive add-on packages, so the final price can end up being much more than the vehicle sticker price.

 Manufacturers place a high priority on maximizing rider safety for both UTVs and ATVs.
 UTVs tend to be safer on average relative to ATVs because they are larger, wider, and heavier, and the designs feature more shielding (roll cages, doors, windshields, etc).

 UTVs also can include seat belts, roll bars / cages, and sometimes doors and windshields.
 These items provide extra protection that ATVs typically do not offer (some ATVs can be fitted with windshields).
 It is important to remember that most UTVs and ATVs do not include airbags.

 Additional safety tips to further protect yourself when riding on a UTV or ATV include:

 The most common upgrades and modifications for UTVs include roofs, windshields and doors.
 These items come in various styles and materials.